 It’s also helpful to compare loans with us to find an offer that’s right for you.
 It’s free and won’t affect your score.
-Plus, you can see your eligibility for personal loans and credit cards, helping you understand your chances of approval before you apply.
+Plus, you can see your eligibility for debt consolidation loans, helping you understand your chances of approval before you apply.

 Debt consolidation loans – what to be aware of

 - Total cost of the loan.
 Even if the new loan has a lower rate than your existing credit accounts, the amount of interest you pay overall may be more if you have the loan for a much longer time